Helmoes/markdown-notes/C programming.md

 ## Little endian
 ![[Pasted image 20220914202910.png|325]]
 ![[Pasted image 20220914202853.png|325]]
+## restrict
+- Type qualifier used in pointer declarations.
+- Hints to the compiler that for the lifetime of the pointer, no other pointer will be used to access the object to which it points.
+- a way for programmer to inform about an optimization that compiler can make.

 # GCC options
 Put GCC compile command as comment in first line